potassco/acclingo/acclingo/tae/README.md

 This formula basically gives a ratio of the quality of the found solution to the best known solution.
 So, a value higher than 1 means that the found solution is worse and a value below 1 means that the found solution is better.

 ## Runtime quality
 The Above formulas are used to gage the solution quality.
-To calculate the actual cost we also want to take a loot at the time quality.
+To calculate the actual cost we also want to take a look at the time quality.
 The following formula is used regardless of the which quality formula is used:
 ```
     runtime_quality = (found_solution_runtime / cutoff)
 ```